Arsenic-ATG/Awesome-Automations/README.md

 2. 🌐 [“i’m feeling lucky” google Search](https://github.com/Arsenic-ATG/I-am-Feeling-Lucky)
 3. 🌐 [Download all xkcd-comics](https://github.com/Arsenic-ATG/xkcd-comics)
 ### But How to run them ? 🤨
-- most of the stuff will be plain python scripts which will only require you to have **python installed on your device** and an **IDE/text editor** to see and make changes to the scripts on your system.
+- Most of the stuff will be plain python scripts which will only require you to have **python installed on your device** and an **IDE/text editor** to see and make changes to the scripts on your system.
-- if you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)
+- If you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)
-- further instructions are specific for specifc projects and can be seen in their READMEs
+- Further instructions are specific for specifc projects and can be seen in their READMEs

 ## Have got an boring task to automate ? 😃
 - Feel free to open an **issue** regarding the idea about automation
 - If you have some automations to share then go ahead and open an PR(pull request) {But first discuss it through **issue** section}

 ### Source
-most of the ideas of project are from a book namely 'Automating boring stuff with python By Al Sweigart' but it is open to your automation ideas also.
+Most of the ideas of project are from a book namely 'Automating boring stuff with python By Al Sweigart' but it is open to your automation ideas also.

 ## License